ReDoS: Exponential backtracking

 In both of these examples we used $ to match the end of the string, satisfying the third condition, but it is also possible to use another character for this.
 For example (a|aa)*c has the same problematic structure.

 All three of the above regular expressions will exhibit exponential runtime when applied to strings of the form $a...ax$.
-For example, if you try to match them against aaaaaaaaaaaaaaaaaaaaaaaax on a backtracking expression engine, it will take a significantly long time to complete, and the runtime will approximately double for each extra a before the x.
+For example, trying to match them against aaaaaaaaaaaaaaaaaaaaaaaax on a backtracking expression engine, it will take a significantly long time to complete, and the runtime will approximately double for each extra a before the x.

 It is also possible to have backtracking which is polynomial time $O(n^x)$, instead of exponential.
 This can also cause problems for long enough inputs, though less attention has been paid to this problem as malicious input must be much longer to have a significant effect.
 An example of such a pattern is "a*b?a*c", when the input is an arbitrarily long sequence of "a"s.